krebcarl/CookieCache/README.md

 2. Sign-in to the Microsoft account associated with your Azure subscription.
 3. Choose the cluster you'd like to deploy to.

-## Files in the Project
-After you have opened the project in Visual Studio, on the

-#### Key concepts
--Stateless Web Applications
--Stateful Service serving as the backend of the application -Reliable Collections -- specifically Reliable Dictionary

 ## Other useful resources
- -Reading List
+ *Reading List
- -Application Architechure
+ *Application Architechure
- -Implementing a new additional feature
+ *Implementing a new additional feature

 ---
 *This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.*